caleb-james-smith/StauLongExercise/README.md

 ## Part 3: Use Combine to extract the expected limits

+For Part 3, use the code and instructions in the "Analysis3" folder [here](https://github.com/caleb-james-smith/StauLongExercise/tree/master/Analysis3).

-Install CombineHarvester and Combine in a separate area following these instructions.
+Install Combine and CombineHarvester in a separate area following the instructions [here](https://github.com/caleb-james-smith/StauLongExercise/tree/master/Analysis3).

+Note that we are using a different CMSSW version for Combine and CombineHarvester compared to what we used previously for the analysis up to this point!

+Do NOT "nest" CMSSW installations or install them in "series," please!
+For example, your installation should NOT look like `CMSSW_1_2_3/src/CMSSW_4_5_6/src`.
+Rather, you should install them in parallel.
+For example, `CMSSW_1_2_3/src` and `CMSSW_4_5_6/src`
+should be two separate directories that are not in the same path.

 To run Combine for this analysis you need a mutau datacard.
 In the datacard, you need a directory per signal region (e.g. OSiso), and inside the directory a histogram per process (data has to be called "data\_obs", the naming convention for other processes is free).

 ## Part 4: Use ReAna to make this analysis reinterpretable

+We may attempt this if we have time...